MengyuZhang1307/MARGEE/README.md

 For optimal computational performance, it is recommended to use an R version configured with the Intel Math Kernel Library (or other fast BLAS/LAPACK libraries).
 See the [instructions](https://www.intel.com/content/www/us/en/developer/articles/technical/using-onemkl-with-r.html) on building R with Intel MKL.

-To install MARGEE from GitHub, please use
+To install RoM from GitHub, please use

 ```
-devtools::install_github("MengyuZhang1307/MARGEE", ref = "main")
+devtools::install_github("MengyuZhang1307/RoM", ref = "main")
 ```

 ## Version